janfri/multi_exiftool/README.md

 ## Requirements

 - Ruby 1.9.1 or higher
-- An installation of the ExifTool command-line application (version 7.65 or higher).
+- An installation of the ExifTool command-line application (version 11.10 or higher).
 Instructions for installation you can find under https://exiftool.org/install.html .
-- If you have problems with special characters (like German umlauts) in filenames on windows system it is recommended to use exiftool version 9.79 or higher.

 ## Installation